 Key Takeaways: Your Event Engagement Strategy

 As a recap, here are some of the high-level points that we’ve discussed:

-- Join forces with event partners and sponsors to think of creative ways to facilitate engagement.
+- Leverage creative activations to spark attendee interest.
+Join forces with event partners and sponsors to think of creative ways to facilitate engagement.

-- Encourage engagement prior to the event by hosting an online community where event registrants can get to know one another as well as familiarize themselves with the event content.
+- Drive event app adoption.
+Encourage engagement prior to the event by hosting an online community where event registrants can get to know one another as well as familiarize themselves with the event content.